 If you are getting an SBA loan to buy an existing business, you will also need the following:

-- Current balance sheet and P&L statement of business to be purchased
+- Acquisition’s YTD balance sheet and P&L statement

-- Previous two years federal income tax returns of the business
+- Acquisitions last two years of business tax returns

-- Asking price with schedule of inventory, machinery and equipment, furniture and fixtures
+- Purchase Agreement (should include asking price with schedule of inventory, machinery & equipment, furniture & fixtures, accounts receivable, and intangible assets).